wvlet/airframe/docs/airframe-rpc.md

 ```json
 {"message":"..."}
 ```

 - __Http Status__
   - 200 (Ok) for successful responses.
   - 400 (Bad Request) if some request parameters are invalid.

+For gRPC backend, see also [gRPC over HTTP2](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md) protocol for the other HTTP headers.